fbacchella/fiorun/README.md

   apply a modification on a HP's SmartArray controler

-   * object (mandatory): either ctrl or ld, will apply the modification on the controler or the logicial drive
+   * object (mandatory): either ctrl or ld, will apply the modification on the controller or the logical drive
    * command (mandatory): the modify command to execute
-   * slot: the slot to identify the controler
+   * slot: the slot to identify the controller
    * ld: the logical drive

-* do_cciss_ld
+* do_cciss_create_ld

   create a logical drive on a HP's SmartArray.
+If ld or array is given, it's destroyed before the creation.

-   * slot (mandatory): the slot to identify the controler
+   * slot (mandatory): the slot to identify the controller
    * ld (mandatory): the logical drive
+   * stripsize: a possible stripsize to use
+   * size: define a ld size, in megabyte

+* do_cciss_add_ld

+  Add a ld to an array.

+   * slot (mandatory): the slot to identify the controller
+   * ld (mandatory): the logical drive
+   * stripsize: a possible stripsize to use
+   * size: define a ld size, in megabyte

 * wait_cciss_ld

   Wait for HP's SmartArray logical drive to be ready after a RAID creation.
+Either a ld or a array must be given.

-   * slot (mandatory): the slot to identify the controler
+   * slot (mandatory): the slot to identify the controller
-   * ld (mandatory): the logical drive
+   * ld : the logical drive what was created
+   * array: the array where the ld was created, wait for all the logical drives in the array.

 * do_part